BA/BS degree requirements

 Programmatic Requirements: Humanities or Natural Sciences

-Sociology majors may only substitute a psychology research methods course (i.e., PYSC 302) for SOC 303, but may substitute BSTA 201 (formerly MGMT 201), GEOG 356, JA 326, MATH 109, or PSYC 301) for SOC 301.
-Sociology minors may substitute a research methods course from communication, criminal justice (formerly justice administration), Pan African studies, political science, or psychology for SOC 303, and may substitute BSTA 201 (formerly MGMT 201), GEOG 356, JA 326, MATH 109, or PSYC 301 for SOC 301.
+Sociology majors may only substitute a psychology research methods course (i.e., PSYC 302) for SOC 303, but may substitute BSTA 301 (formerly MGMT 201), GEOG 356, CJ 326, MATH 109 or 560, PHUN 301, PSYC 301, or SW 204 for SOC 301.
 Any other substitutions must be approved by Dr. Jonetta Weber in the Department of Sociology.

-NOTE: If a student opts to substitute such a course, he/she must take an additional sociology elective at the 300+ level in lieu of the required sociology course.
+NOTE: Students opting to substitute one of the approved courses above for SOC 301 and/or SOC 303 must take an additional sociology elective at the 300+ level in lieu of the required sociology course(s).
 Students may not take two statistics courses and have both count toward their degree.

 WR (Writing Requirement) Approved Courses